The risks of not having strong passwords

 Providing interactive, educational cyber security regularly to your employees can help to ensure they are following cyber security best practices.
 Especially when it comes to creating strong passwords.

-There are companies out there that provide cyber security training and solutions out there, so you don't have to take the time out training all your staff yourselves.
+There are companies out there that provide cyber security training and solutions out there, so you don't have to take the time to train all your staff yourselves.

 How can Grey Matter help?